Jean Peters Baker proposes putting Jackson County jail under control of Sheriff amid ongoing problems

 Baker spoke at the session, detailing a letter she wrote proposing a plan to put the jail under the control of Jackson County Sheriff Darryl Forte.

-“As your prosecutor, it is my duty to look after those who are in those facilities,” Baker said.
-“I am formerly asking this body to find a mechanism to move this jail to the county sheriff.”
+"As your prosecutor, it is my duty to look after those who are in those facilities," Baker said.
+"I am formally asking this body to find a mechanism to move this jail to the county sheriff."

 As for the legal proceedings to move that control to Forte's office, the specifics are not completely clear.